Recharging for health: e-mobility ensures a good climate at Dresden University Hospital

 As a maximum care provider, but also a major energy consumer, Dresden University Hospital is a good example of how a company can take responsibility even under difficult conditions.
 As a healthcare provider, it also has a preventive interest in protecting the environment and especially the air.
 Electric vehicles can make a contribution to this.
 However, this requires the commitment of the employees and the support of the board or management.
 In this video, we present a manufacturing company where environmental protection and electric mobility are also top priorities.

 What potential do you see for your company or fleet?
-Comment here or on Facebook or ask us questions via email to frag@umschalten.de.
+Comment here or on Facebook or send us your questions by e-mail to .

 A contribution by Stefan Oswald